jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 4. **Error Recovery**: Implement robust error handling with appropriate recovery mechanisms for common browser automation failures.

+5. **Context Manager Implementation**: For browser automation classes, implement both `__enter__` and `__exit__` methods along with explicit cleanup methods to ensure resources are properly managed in all usage scenarios.

+6. **Human-like Behavior**: Add random delays and realistic interaction patterns to mimic human behavior and reduce detection risk.

+7. **CAPTCHA Handling Strategy**: Design clear integration points for CAPTCHA solving services, even if the actual implementation is deferred to a later stage.

+8. **Flexible Configuration**: Make browser automation components highly configurable with sensible defaults to accommodate various scraping scenarios.

+9. **Comprehensive Logging**: Include detailed logging for all browser operations to facilitate debugging of automation issues.

 ## Development Environment

 1. **Environment Setup**: Ensure virtual environments and dependencies are properly set up before running the application.